Train Travel vs Air Travel: Which Is Bette

 Air Travel

-Airports are usually outside of cities, so getting to and from them can take extra time and money.
+Airports are usually outside cities, so getting to and from them can take extra time and money.
 You have to think about taxis, shuttles, or public transport.
 The whole security process, the long lines to get on the plane, and the chance that your flight might be late can all make flying stressful.
 If you're flying to another country, you also have to go through customs and immigration, which can take up a lot of time.

 Train Travel